Samantha Viarruel (she/her)

 - To encourage better relationships to one's self and others, rooted in love, compassion and abundance.

-- To help others critically explore, and unpack internalized systems of oppression, and offer support in finding their own values.
+- To help others critically and empathetically explore, and unpack internalized systems of oppression, and offer support in finding their own values.

-Guiding principles of her work are anti-oppression, humour, empathy, intersectionality, joy of learning and liberation.
+Guiding principles of her work are anti-oppression, pleasure, humour, empathy, intersectionality, joy of learning and liberation.

-Patterns samantha identified through her work, led her to founding Inner Development Project, a Toronto-based outreach program, facilitating workshops with young women/non-binary youth.
+Patterns identified through this work, led her to founding Inner Development Project, a Toronto-based outreach program, facilitating workshops with young women/femme spectrum non-binary youth.
 Namely the connection between low self-esteem, challenges with communication in relationships, anxiety, and negative sexual health outcomes; including self-doubt and consent related sexual violence.

 Inner Development Project